thekylemcenery/3_Body_Problem_Analysis/README.md

         self.vz = vz
         self.r = np.array([x, y, z])
 ```
-Adjusting the initial masses, positions and velocities should yield significantly different trajectories across all simulations.
+Adjusting the initial masses, positions and velocities will cause the code to yield a significantly different collection of trajectories.
 It should be noted however, that the simulation utilises Newtonian mechanics, wherein the gravitational force experinced by a body is inversely proportional to the square of its distances to the other bodies' centres, and proportional to the product of its mass and a neighbouring body.
 Therefore, the bodies must be sufficiently similar in distance and of similar mass to produce the desired chaotic behaviour of a 3 body system.

 Upon completion of the animation step, the data within the 'all_simulations' list is reorganised into Pandas structures, with each simulation's data being stored in a data frame, then all 10 data frames themselves are stored in a dictionary ('data_frames').
 Pandas provides more intuitive methods for grouping and aggregating the data, the Examples section explores how this proves useful for comparing the 10 simulations.